QFT on curved spacetimes: axiomatic framework and examples

-Let us now compare the quantization procedure which we have outlined above with the Weyl quantization on the example of a free scalar field performed in \ref{freescalar}.
+Let us now compare the quantization procedure that we outlined above with the Weyl quantization on the example of the free scalar field performed in \ref{freescalar}.
 Consider the subalgebra of $\fA(\Mcal)$ generated by functionals of the form $\Wcal(f)\doteq\exp(iF_f)$, where $F_f\in \F_{\textrm{lin}}(\Mcal)$ is of the form \eqref{Flin}.
 For such generators we have:

 Inserting this into the $\star$-product formula, we find,

 which are precisely the Weyl relations \eqref{Weyl}.
 One obtains the Weyl algebra after taking the quotient by the ideal generated by elements of the form $\exp(iF_{Ph})-1$, where $h\in\D(\Mcal)$.